The Go project welcomes all contributors.

 Whether you already know what contribution to make, or you are searching for an idea, the issue tracker is always the first place to go.
 Issues are triaged to categorize them and manage the workflow.

 Most issues will be marked with one of the following workflow labels:

 You can use GitHub's search functionality to find issues to help out with.
 Examples:

 Excluding very trivial changes, all contributions should be connected to an existing issue.
 Feel free to open one and discuss your plans.
 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the language and tools.
 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

 When planning work, please note that the Go project follows a six-month development cycle.
 The latter half of each cycle is a three-month feature freeze during which only bug fixes and documentation updates are accepted.
-New contributions can be sent during a feature freeze but will not be accepted until the freeze is over.
+New contributions can be sent during a feature freeze, but they will not be merged until the freeze is over.

 Sensitive security-related issues (only!) should be reported to email@example.com.

 First-time contributors that are already familiar with the GitHub flow are encouraged to use the same process for Go contributions.
 Even though Go maintainers use Gerrit for code review, a bot called Gopherbot has been created to sync GitHub pull requests to Gerrit.